oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     values transferred between cx_Oracle and Oracle Database, see :ref:`Character Sets and Globalization <globalization>`.
 Note the default encoding and nencoding values changed to "UTF-8" in cx_Oracle 8, and any character set in NLS_LANG is ignored.
+In a future release of cx_Oracle, only UTF-8 will be supported.

     The edition parameter is expected to be a string, if specified, and sets the edition to use for the sessions in the pool.
 It is only relevant if both the